Punktum-dk/epp-service-specification/README.md

 The `domain:clID` field communicates portfolio information about the given domain:

-- For registrant managed domain names: `<domain:clID>DKHM1-DK<domain:clID>`, indicating DK Hostmaster A/S
+- For registrant managed domain names: `<domain:clID>DKHM1-DK<domain:clID>`, indicating Punktum dk A/S
 - For registrar managed domain names:
     - `<domain:clID>REG-123456</domain:clID>`, as seen by users associated with the registrar account
     - `<domain:clID>Example Registry Name</domain:clID>`, as seen by users not associated with the registrar account